Annekk/Annekk/README.md

 👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in the beginning of 2023.

+:pencil: Starting my thesis at the moment.
+The topic is UX&UI design related.

 🤓 Studied Html, Css, JS, Bootstrap, Php, Sql, WordPress, Ux&Ui Design and Digital marketing.
 From repositories you can find out more.

 🇫🇮 Based in Oulu, Finland.